 Generate a Building Guide by clicking on the ‘Tool Box’ button in the upper right corner of the LDD window (or press Ctrl+H)

 Visit the ‘LEGO© Pick a Brick’ website.
 In the ‘Advanced Search’ box found on the left hand side of the ‘Pick a Brick’ web page, enter each of the ‘LEGO© element ID’ numbers found on the ‘MMS LEGO© Brick List’.
-(TIP: After each entry make sure to click the orange ‘Add to Bag’ button.
+After each entry make sure to click the orange ‘Add to Bag’ button.
 For your convenience we have highlighted (in red) the parts that can be harder to find.
 If having difficulty finding a part, we recommend that you search for the part by using the ‘description’ as opposed to the part number.

 Generate a ‘step by step’ set of instructions for model by following the steps provided in, ‘How to View the ‘3-Dimentional’ Model’